Osaka in 3 Days: Street Food, Castles & the Real City

 Osaka is Japan's stomach and it's proud of it.
 Budget more for food here than Tokyo — you'll spend it and you won't regret a single yen.
 Osakans are the loudest, funniest, most welcoming people in Japan and the vibe here is completely different from Tokyo's polished coolness.
+This guide tells you exactly where to eat, when to go, and what to skip.

 Budget From

-Best Months
+Best value

 From Kyoto